ikeaboy88/cubert/Cubert/readme.txt

 Recognize state
 ---------------
 4a.
-Press orange button to start a complete scan of the scrambled state (Takes 2-3 minutes)
+Press orange button to start a complete scan of the scrambled state (Takes less than 2 minutes)

 4b.
 When finished the state (scan_result_vector) will automatically be sent to the PC